Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016/guide.en-gb.md

 ---
 title: 'Email Pro - Configuring an email account in Outlook Classic for Windows'
-excerpt: 'Find out how to configure your Email Pro account on Outlook Classic for Windows''
+excerpt: 'Find out how to configure your Email Pro account on Outlook Classic for Windows'
 updated: 2025-12-31
 ---